-Science has been researching medicinal mushrooms for decades.
+Science has been researching mushrooms for decades.
 Below we've listed the main targets in Reishi research*.
 For an extensive background click here ( page opens in new window ).

 Take notice: this list should not be interpreted as a list of medical claims !

-A shared property of all medicinal mushrooms is said to be immune-modulation: research has been investigating their potential to help balance our natural defense against diseases for many decades.
+A shared property of all mushrooms is said to be immune-modulation: research has been investigating their potential to help balance our natural defense against diseases for many decades.